 How can you turn a tactical approach into a strategic approach for your customer program?
 Here are five essentials every successful customer advocacy program needs:

-- Have sales and marketing agree on a Customer Engagement Strategy.
-This is a holistic view of who, when, and how your company engages a customer.
+This is a holistic view of who, when, and how your company engages customers.
 It includes interaction beyond the sales account manager to such groups as customer success, account-based marketing, product marketing, and customer advocacy.

-- Establish meaningful metrics for all pillars of your customer engagement.
-Metrics may include: revenue impact, program recruitment, customer success stories, social media stats, impact on Net Promoter Score and renewal rates, and online product reviews.
-Gathering a baseline is important so you can make strategic decisions in the future.
-Find some helpful tips in this Customer Reference Metrics & Reporting
+Metrics may include revenue impact, program recruitment, customer success stories, social media stats, impact on Net Promoter Score and renewal rates, and online product reviews.

-- Leverage Technology wherever possible.
-For example, many of today’s reference management software solutions can be integrated with various other platforms you have in your existing tech stack environment (like Salesforce, Marketo, Gainsight, Influitive, etc.) and automate the processes you have established in your program for customer engagement, like developing a customer success story, tracking revenue to reference requests or nominating customers for the program.
+For example, many of today’s reference management software solutions can be integrated with various CRM solutions and automate the processes you have established in your program for customer engagement, like developing a customer success story, tracking revenue to reference requests, or nominating customers for the program.

 CMO’s and CSO’s have dashboards – ensure you have a metric tracked on their dashboards.
 All CMO’s want to hear about brand advocates.
 And every CSO wants to know how and where revenue is being impacted.

 If you are not at a place where you are being asked for this information, then provide it in a way this audience will welcome it.
 This could be a monthly report on advocacy-type activity for the CMO, like new customer success stories, joint press releases, joint advertising, etc.